dappcamp/ethereum-fullstack-template/README.md

 To process and fulfill these requests, chainlink takes a small `fee` in LINK Tokens.
 (0.1 LINK mostly).
 The request will fail if the contract doesn't own enough LINK tokens.
 Make sure you fund the contract with LINK tokens after deployment and before making requests.
 The steps to run VRF.sol are as follows

-1. Deploy the `RandomNumberConsumer.sol` to kovan (to change network, change )
+1. Deploy the `RandomNumberConsumer` to kovan (to change network, change )

    ```bash
     const [deployer] = await hre.ethers.getSigners();